 North = cold, wintry, inhospitable.

-As someone from the Southern Hemisphere, I can confirm that we are well-used to this norm and hardly even think about it.
-But it did take my daughter until she was about five or six before she stopped hoping for snow at Christmas in Australia.
+As someone from the Southern Hemisphere, I can confirm that we are well-used to Northern normativity and hardly even think about it.
+But it did take my daughter until she was about five or six before she stopped hoping for snow at Christmas here in the low-lying tablelands of Australia.

 The North In Britain

 Northern England.
 To those of the metropolitan southeast in particular, a strange and alien place full of salt-of-the-earth lower-class types who talk funny, notable only for football, pop music and flat caps.
 To some Londoners, this is anywhere north of the M25, the motorway surrounding Greater London, forgetting about The Midlands.
 Geographically, the North is usually classed as Cheshire, Greater Manchester, Yorkshire, Merseyside, Lancashire, Durham, Tyne & Wear, Northumberland, Cumbria and parts of Lincolnshire and Derbyshire.It’s less crowded than southern England, but not half as rich or full of TV bosses.
 The media sometimes portray a stereotypical place of urban deprivation, coal mines and men in flat caps.
 Expect stories about working-class struggle, unemployment, crime, alcoholism, and old men having humorous adventures.
 There may well be trouble at t’mill.
 The setting of many a Kitchen Sink Drama.TV Tropes, Oop North

 There’s a separate entry for North East England.